sebilune/edge-trending-api/README.md

 This is a **Next.js** project, it uses zero external dependencies outside of Next itself.
 The entire API is contained within `api/search/route.ts`, making it easy to plug into existing projects.

+**❓ Why Vercel?**

+This API was tested on multiple free platforms including Cloudflare Workers, Koyeb, and Fly.io using no proxies or VPS.
+Only **Vercel** consistently returned valid YouTube results without ever hitting CAPTCHA.
+Other platforms were blocked or inconsistent due to shared or flagged IPs.
+Vercel's network avoided this entirely, making it the most reliable free option for scraping.

 **This template includes:**

 - ✅ An `/api/search` endpoint that scrapes YouTube search results